Code-Norris/eClinic/Readme.md

 and showing the possible tactics that can solve these challenges

 * Desktop Frontend with Go Wails and Reactjs
-* AuthN with Azure AD and App
+* AuthN with Azure AD
 * AuthZ with Open Policy Agent
 * Inter-service domain events messaging with Nats
 * Inter-service API calls with Linkerd (evaluating)